 The mandrel collector needs to be emptied regularly to avoid the spent mandrels jamming inside the tool.
-If you ever wonder how often it needs to be done, the rule is to empty it when its half full.
-Alternatively, you can contact us to buy a transparent collector, which allows the amount of spent mandrels to be monitored constantly.
+If you ever wonder how often it needs to be done, the rule is to empty it when it’s half full.
+Alternatively, you can contact us to buy a transparent collector, which allows the number of spent mandrels to be monitored constantly.

 Keep in mind that RivetLab is an Authorised Service Centre for the Gesipa Cordless Rivet Guns.
 We have factory-trained staff to sort out all your problems with the tools.